SDM-Net: A Simple and Effective Model for Generalized Zero-Shot Learning: Abstract

 \section{Abstract}

-Zero-Shot Learning (ZSL) is a classification task where we do not have even a single training labeled example from a set of \emph{unseen classes}.
-Instead, we only have prior information (or description) about seen and unseen classes, often in the form of physically realizable or descriptive attributes.
-Lack of any single training example from a set of classes prohibits the use of standard classification techniques and losses, including the popular crossentropy loss.
-Currently, state-of-the-art approaches encode the prior class information into dense vectors and optimize some distance between the learned projections of the input vector and the corresponding class vector (collectively known as embedding models).
-In this paper, we propose a novel architecture of casting zero-shot learning as a standard neural-network with crossentropy loss.
-During training our approach performs soft-labeling by combining the observed training data for the seen classes with the similarity information from the attributes for which we have no training data or unseen classes.
-To the best of our knowledge, such similarity based soft-labeling is not explored in the field of deep learning.
-We evaluate the proposed model on the four benchmark datasets for zero-shot learning, AwA, aPY, SUN and CUB datasets, and show that our model achieves significant improvement over the state-of-the-art methods in Generalized-ZSL and ZSL settings on all of these datasets consistently.
+Zero-Shot Learning (ZSL) is a classification task where some classes referred to as \emph{unseen classes} have no training images.
+Instead, we only have side information about seen and unseen classes, often in the form of semantic or descriptive attributes.
+Lack of training images from a set of classes restricts the use of standard classification techniques and losses, including the widespread cross-entropy loss.
+We introduce a novel Similarity Distribution Matching Network (SDM-Net) which is a standard fully connected neural-network architecture with non-trainable penultimate layer consisting of class attributes.
+The output layer of SDM-Net consists of both seen and unseen classes.
+To enable zero-shot learning, during training, we regularize the model such that the predicted distribution of unseen class is close in KL divergence to the distribution of similarities between the correct seen class and all the unseen classes.
+We evaluate the proposed model on five benchmark datasets for zero-shot learning, AwA1, AwA2, aPY, SUN and CUB datasets.
+We show that, despite the simplicity, our approach achieves a competitive performance with state-of-the-art methods in Generalized-ZSL setting for all of these datasets